nodemailer/nodemailer-web/content/message/_index.md

 ##### Content options

 - **attachDataUrls** – if true then convert _data:_ images in the HTML content of this message to embedded attachments
 - **watchHtml** - Apple Watch specific HTML version of the message.
-Latest watches have no problems rendering text/html content so watchHtml is most probably never seen by the recipient.
+Latest watches have no problems rendering text/html content so watchHtml is most probably never seen by the recipient
 - **amp** - AMP4EMAIL specific HTML version of the message, same usage as with `text` and `html`.
-See AMP example [below](#amp-example) for usage
+See AMP example [below](#amp-example) for usage or [this blogpost](https://blog.nodemailer.com/2019/12/30/testing-amp4email-with-nodemailer/) for sending and rendering

 {{% notice info %}}
 When using `amp` then make sure it is a full and valid AMP4EMAIL document, otherwise the displaying email client most probably falls back to `html` and ignores the `amp` part.
 Validate your AMP4EMAIL content [here](https://validator.ampproject.org/#htmlFormat=AMP4EMAIL)